List of Hajime no Ippo characters: Takeshi Sendō

-Sendo has held the Japanese featherweight following a questionable win over Volg Zangief (that even Sendo himself didn't accept gladly) to decide who would take the Featherweight Championship vacated after Eiji Date retired, defending it twice by KO.
+Sendo has held the Japanese featherweight following a questionable win over Volg Zangief (that even Sendo himself did not accept gladly) to decide who would take the Featherweight Championship vacated after Eiji Date retired, defending it twice by KO.
 Ultimately not only would he lose the title to Ippo in their rematch but as a result of Ippo's devastating punches, he was shelved due to Ippo cracking his ribs with body blows and Liver blows.
 Despite their Rivalry, and Sendo's desire to avenge his losses, he has become good friends with Ippo as the series has progressed.

 Following his recent comeback, Sendo holds a record of 21–2–0, with 20 KOs and is the former JBC Featherweight Champion.
 After several victories over highly ranked Mexican opposition, he becomes known as a 'Mexican Killer'.
 Sendo is ranked 5th by the WBA and declared his ambition to defeat the WBA champion, Ricardo Martinez albeit not before indirectly threatening Ippo's most recent opponent (and the boxer who handed the latter his second loss) Alfredo Gonzales, instructing his most recent knockout victim to inform Gonzales that he'll 'see him real soon.'
 Recently, George Morikawa released a 48-page one-shot manga focusing on Sendo before his time as a fighter.
 Sendo is based on legendary heavyweight world champion Rocky Marciano, whom Sendo admits he admires most, for his fearless style and passion for infighting.